 Your permit is a valuable resource and we recommend you keep it secure at all times.
 In the case that your permit is lost, you will need to purchase a replacement.
 If the prior permit is found to be in use on campus, the vehicle displaying the permit will be booted and fined.

 Permits must be adhered to the motorcycle in any visible location.

 Motorcycles are only allowed to park in designated motorcycle parking.
 There are multiple designated motorcycle parking areas located throughout campus.

-If you have a permit, you may obtain one free permit each year good up to two weeks.
+If you have a permit, you may obtain one free temporary permit each year which is good up to two weeks.
 You may also park in any green parking lot without a permit.

 No, a state issued handicap license plate, hang tag, or placard does not need to be registered and works as a valid parking permit in all lots on campus.